Notice of Accessing, Collecting, Storing, Using and Disclosing Energy Usage Information

-Southern California Edison (“SCE”) understands our electric utility customers’ concerns with the appropriate protection and secure transfer, storage, and use of Energy Usage Information.
+Southern California Edison (“SCE”, “we”, “our”, or “us”) understands our electric utility customers’ concerns with the appropriate protection and secure transfer, storage, and use of Energy Usage Information.

 To help ensure your Energy Usage Information is appropriately managed, SCE complies with applicable privacy and security regulations, company policies, and uses information security technologies to safeguard Energy Usage Information.